syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-resolve-excel-cannot-open-the-file-because-the-file-format-for-the-file-extension-is-not-valid.md

 If the application version is ignored, then the workbook version should be set properly during creation and save.

-* To save a workbook in Excel2003 format, set the workbook version to Excel97to2003 and save the file with extension ‘.xls’ i.e. binary file format.
+* To save a workbook in Excel2003 format, set the workbook version to Excel97to2003 and save the file with extension ‘.xls’ i.e. binary Document Processing.

-* To save a workbook in Excel 2007 and above formats, set the workbook version to Excel2007 and above and save the file with extension __‘.____xlsx’__ i.e. open XML file format.
+* To save a workbook in Excel 2007 and above formats, set the workbook version to Excel2007 and above and save the file with extension __‘.____xlsx’__ i.e. open XML Document Processing.

 These are represented in the below code snippet.